matplotlib/mplcairo/README.rst

 - Very large inputs (transforming to pixel values greater than ``2**23`` in absolute value) will be drawn incorrectly due to overflow in cairo (cairo
   #20091).
-A temporary workaround handles the issue when only one of the two
+A temporary workaround partially handles the issue when only one of
-  coordinates is too large, but not when both are.
+  the two coordinates is too large, but not when both are.
 - Blitting-based animation leaves small artefacts at the edges of the blitted region.